RetroPie/RetroPie-Docs/docs/Wifi.md

 Make sure to include the `# RETROPIE CONFIG START/END` lines as shown to ensure that the RetroPie-Setup WiFi configuration module will be able to cleanly edit/delete your configuration, if you wish to change it later.

-## Connecting to WiFi Without a Keyboard (Deprecated)
+## Connecting to WiFi Without a Keyboard (Alternative)

-Starting with Raspberry Pi OS Stretch, loading the wifikey file from the setup script is not necessary: Thus this section is informational only.
+**Note**: Starting with Raspberry Pi OS Stretch, loading the wifikey file from the setup script is no longer necessary: You should prefer the option above.

 If you wish to connect to WiFi without needing an extra keyboard you can add a file to the boot partition of the sd card called `wifikeyfile.txt`